-Wavy hair like long soft waves or a shaggy bob cut are messy and fun.
-These styles thrive on strands being out of place and jagged, perfect for a frizzified hairstyle.
-This hairstyle can be an extension of the last one, just give your curls a few days to drop or run your wide tooth comb through your curls to give a messy effect.
+Wavy hair like long soft waves or a shaggy bob cut is messy and fun.
+These styles thrive on strands being out of place and jagged, perfect for a fuzzified hairstyle.
+This hairstyle can be an extension of the last one, just give your curls a few days to drop or run your wide-tooth comb through your curls to give a messy effect.

 4. Messy Half Up Half Down

 This is a style that many celebrities have put their spin on.
 Instead of straight hair slicked back, you can leave out wisps and curls, or pull wavy hair back into a ponytail.
 Clip in's such as the 4C Hair Natural Clip-In Extensions or Natural Black Clip-In Extensions is perfect for this style.

 Say Hello to the halo!
 Halo braids are quick and easy styles that require minimal maintenance.
 It can be a go-to style for girls with frizzy hair.
 A halo braid is a single extended braid that wraps around the head.
 Little curls and wisps of hair make the halo braid cuter so have no fear of frizz!

 6. Messy Side Braid